mongodb-industry-solutions/connected-products/examples/remotecontrolledcar/README.md

 ## Run the Demo

-Once installed, Open QT and select "Projects" then Open:
+Once installed, close the installer and open QT from your applications folder (else it might not ask for permission to access your folders).
+Then select "Projects" and "Open":

 <img src="doc/images/open_proj.png" alt="drawing" width="500"/>

 Then in the previously cloned github repository select ```examples/remotecontrolledcar/remotecontrolledcar.pro```.

 Then select the computer icon at the bottom left:

 <img src="doc/images/select_computer.png" alt="drawing" width="500"/>

-Click on the green triangle to start the car app:
+Click on the green triangle to start the car app (If it doesn't run you might have to hit the "Hammer" icon to build it first):

 <img src="doc/images/run.png" alt="drawing" width="500"/>